How to Play

-The basic rules are pretty simple.
-Print out some cards and cross out a square when the play occurs with either team batting.
-However, to explain my design decisions and settle any arguments that might arise, here are some special rules about various plays:
+To explain my design decisions and settle any arguments that might arise, here are some special rules about various plays:

 Unassisted plays apply to any out made by only one fielder regardless of how the out was recorded.
 This includes foul pop outs.

 Sacrifice flies and sacrifice bunts override the play for an out that follows.
 For example, a sacrifice fly to center allows players to mark off the sacrifice fly square, but not the fly out to center square.
+Likewise, a sacrifice bunt handled by the third baseman does not allow players to mark off the "groundout 3B to 1B" square.

 The called or swinging aspect of a strike out applies only to the final strike.